How Overgaard & Dyrman link past and present

-Founded by two friends and classmates with different backgrounds in engineering and fine arts, the practice refuses to be boxed into a single identity ― instead operating with an open mindset able to embrace the best of both past and present & form and function, to achieve products able to inspire for years to come.
+Founded by two friends and classmates with different backgrounds in engineering and fine arts, the practice refuses to be boxed into a single identity ― instead operating with an open mindset able to embrace the best of both past and present & form and function, to achieve products able to inspire and to take care of the environment for years to come.

 Despite their commitment to classic artisanship, they constantly push the boundaries on what is possible with 21st century tools, effectively merging the best of both worlds in combination with carefully sourced, premium material for ideal results.